Justincyber/Azure-SOC/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this project, I constructed a small-scale honeynet within the Azure cloud platform.
+The objective was to collect log data from diverse sources and centralize it in a Log Analytics workspace.
+Subsequently, Microsoft Sentinel was employed to analyze the data and generate attack maps, raise alerts, and record security incidents.
+In the initial phase, I evaluated security metrics in the vulnerable environment for a period of 24 hours.
+Following that, I implemented security measures to fortify the environment and measured metrics for an additional 24 hours.
+The results of these assessments are presented below, focusing on the following metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)